Home | Blog Index | Blog Archives | Christianity & Faith Essays

 It's that time of year again!
 The 2009 storm season is upon us - with severe weather already on the increase in parts of the country.
 And that means it's time to start planning and preparing for the annual expedition to 'Tornado Alley' during the peak severe weather season centered around late May.

-As with the past couple of years, an 'extended' storm observing expedition (as in a week or more) is not as likely due to funding issues.
+As with the past couple of years, an 'extended' storm photography expedition (as in a week or more) is not as likely due to funding issues.
 More probable, however, would be a short trip or two during a period of enhanced tornado risk.
-Factors in favor of a Plains storm observing expedition this year are the affordable gas prices and for me, a new truck.
+Factors in favor of a Plains storm photography expedition this year are the affordable gas prices and for me, a new truck.
 A new vehicle means that unlike my past 3 seasons, breakdowns are less likely (and, in a worst-case scenario, any breakdown repairs would be covered by warranty).
 Tentatively, I have no 'team' this year, and I'm content to make this a solo season.
 With a truck now, I only have room for one other person regardless.
 As with past seasons, I'm keeping a sub-blog for the Plains trips, with its posts simply 'grafted' in with this blog to make updating things easier.